TJANGEL/fullscreen_image_slider/README.md

 Full screen image slider with auto slider functionality

-Purpose in mind was to be a elegant way of presenting products or services to customers
+Purpose in mind was to be an elegant way of presenting products or services to customers

 ### Built with